 About 15-20 minutes after start, the flight checks in on the radio and taxis out.
 The jets have to be armed, which can take five to 10 minutes depending on how many jets are flying.

-Actual Sortie: One to nearly two hours.
+The actual sortie lasts one to nearly two hours.
 This is the fun part, but it’s still missionized.
 You’re not just goofing off.

 We fly with specific training objectives in mind based on the mission we’re flying.
 For dogfighting, we’ll do specific set-ups to practice various phases (offensive, defensive, or neutral).
 For Close Air Support, we’ll go out and work with Joint Terminal Attack Controllers in specific scenarios.